zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

     article_id  content title

     17553 1 Course page automatically created.
 NULL  NULL  2013-07-17 21:53:57 2013-07-17 21:53:57 NULL  0 0
-    1437  This is the wiki for edX's _edX Demonstration Course_.
+    1437  This is the wiki for edX's edX Demonstration Course.
 DemoX

   The table that follows provides a reference to the characteristics of each field in this file.
 Descriptions of the fields follow the table.